Skip to main content

 Cost

-Pixlr E and Pixlr X
+Pixlr E and Pixlr Express

 Pixlr is an online tool that is a bit more advanced than Canva.